-The hard truth is that climbing shoes, by nature, have a limited lifespan and in honesty, this is pretty understandable considering the amount of abuse our poor shoes have put up with.
-The snug fit of climbing shoes put immense pressure on their construction, causing our shoes to stretch before they have even broken in.
-During every climbing session, we balance our body weight on the smallest of edges, then we top it off by jamming and scarping our feet across the rock and gym walls for good measure.
+The snug fit of climbing shoes puts immense pressure on their construction, causing our shoes to stretch before they have even broken in.
+During every climbing session, we balance our body weight on the smallest of edges, then we top it off by jamming and scraping our feet across the rock and gym walls for good measure.

 Resoling climbing shoes is a difficult and very specialized skill, so make sure you ask around for suggestions before sending off your shoes.
 If there is no one locally who offers resoles, consider mailing them to a reputable climbing shoe resoler.
 Some companies even offer free postage if you send in a big enough order.